Appledystopia: Independent Technology News

 Although Apple added iOS software to handle battery calibration automatically, the algorithm waits for you to go from 0% to 100% through regular usage.
 That’s why it sometimes takes days and other times takes weeks.

-I have a new iPhone 14 Pro Max, and so far, Apple’s recalibration has yet to kick in.
+I have an iPhone 14 Pro Max, and so far, Apple’s recalibration has yet to kick in.
 My iPhone 13 Pro Max likewise never required Apple’s recalibration.
 This is probably because I run my battery down to 0% and charge it to 100% at least once every three months.

 Talking to a few people who have experienced the “battery health reporting system is recalibrating Maximum Capacity and Peak Performance Capability” message, they found that draining their iPhone to 0% and charging it to 100% hastened the process.
 Apple’s recalibration process is nothing new.
 The iPhone maker just added messaging and better data management around the existing process.